spirosdio/spirosdio/README.md

+Here’s an updated version of your README file, incorporating the correct publication details and adding a generic interest as requested:

+---

 ### Hi there, I'm Spiros Diochnos! 👋

 Welcome to my GitHub profile!
-I'm a **Software Engineer** with a strong background in **Artificial Intelligence** and **Machine Learning**.
+I'm a **Software Engineer** .
 I thrive on solving complex problems and am passionate about the latest advancements in technology.

 ---

 ### 🚀 About Me

-- 🎓 **Education**: Diploma in Electrical and Computer Engineering from the National Technical University of Athens.
+- 🎓 **Education**: Master's in Engineering in Electrical and Computer Engineering from the National Technical University of Athens.
 - 💼 **Experience**: Currently working at Tradias GmbH, focusing on innovative software solutions.
-- 🌱 **Interests**: Continuously enhancing my skills in AI/ML, web development, and contributing to open-source projects.
+- 🌱 **Interests**: Passionate about continuous learning, exploring cutting-edge technologies, and applying AI to solve real-world challenges.
 - 💬 **Languages**: Proficient in Greek and English.

 ---